ComposeCode/AWS-Solution-Architect-Associate-course-helper/chapter3/section3-2.md

 - Upload a random file (select a picture or something else)
 - Hit next to set permissions, leave it as default.
 - On the next page we can set properties: Which storage class (types of S3 discussed previously), do we want encryption on the file, do we want to attach metadata to the file?
-- Go through and hit next until the uplaod button is hit and the file is available in the bucket (should be in the object list).
+- Go through and hit next until the upload button is hit and the file is available in the bucket (should be in the object list).

 - Note that if you click the file, you can see the Link to the file.
 Note if you click the file, you will get an accessed denied error.
 This is because the default permissions are set to deny.